-(9 weeks, every day .5 credit) 7062 PE/Health (18 weeks A/B, .5 credit)
+(9 weeks, every day .5 credit) 7062 PE/Health

+(18 weeks A/B, .5 credit)

-This required, coeducational course integrates the development of physical fitness and sports with units of study aimed at instilling health knowledge, desirable personal habits, positive attitudes, and good decision-making skills.
+This required, coeducational course integrates the development of physical fitness and sports within units of study aimed at instilling health knowledge, desirable personal habits, positive attitudes, and good decision-making skills.
+The Physical Education portion of this course will include Team Sports, Lifetime Sports, Personal Fitness, Cooperative Activities and much more.
+Health education included in this course Nutrition, First Aid, Substance Abuse, Mental Health, Stress Management, Healthy Relationships, and HIV/AIDS.
 This process of learning about the needs and care of the human mind and body is essential for optimal living.